 Where to Retire in Port Saint Lucie and Home Prices

 Tradition is a huge planned community that is modeled after a 1950s-era town with Tradition Square, the town center of the community.
 PGA Village is another large community with major golf activities.
 Active adults who live in Port St. Lucie find it is possible to live near the water – either the beach or the intercoastal.
 There are many apartment buildings that offer carefree retirement living and varying degrees of amenities.
-Or you can choose to live in one of the many gated communities in the town or surrounding area (see link at right) According to National Association of Realtors, the median home price in the 1st quarter of 2019 was $245,300.
+Or you can choose to live in one of the many gated communities in the town or surrounding area (see link at left).
+According to National Association of Realtors, the median home price in the 2nd quarter of 2021 was $328,000, which is a 27.2% rise from a year earlier.

 Port Saint Lucie has beautiful white sandy beaches and the NY Mets spring training.
 It is the fastest growing city in the U.S. and there are many housing opportunities for retirees, including high rise apartments near the beach and gated communities.
 The town Recreation Department is active.
 There's a Saints Municipal Golf Course here as well.